-On the one hand, this comparison clearly demonstrates that it is essential to adopt unsupervised anomaly detection before anomaly similarity search, since it not only filters out normal points to reduce false positives, but also reduces the search

-(a) Comparison between anomaly similarity search and naive search.
+On the one hand, this comparison clearly demonstrates that it is essential to adopt unsupervised anomaly detection before anomaly similarity search, since it not only filters out normal points to reduce false positives, but also reduces the search space and improves search efficiency significantly (§V-F).
+On the other hand, the result also highlights the difference between anomaly similarity search and general time series similarity search (§II-B).